ZinggJM/GxEPD2/README.md

 - ES103TC1     10.3" grey levels, 1872x1404, on Waveshare e-Paper IT8951 Driver HAT

 ### I can and will only support e-paper panels I have!
-- promotion panels from suppliers are welcome, to add support to GxEPD2
+- I can't accept panel donations to add support to GxEPD2 currently, I need a break.
-- donation panels from users are welcome, to add support to GxEPD2
+- I can take note of panels of interest for users, to maybe add support later.

 ### Version 1.5.7
-- version for ongoing additions, work in  progress
-- GDEY0213F51 2.13" 4-color 122x250
+- added support for GDEY0213F51 2.13" 4-color 122x250, JD79661
-- GDEM1085T51 10.85 b/w 1360x480
+- added support for GDEM1085T51 10.85 b/w 1360x480, JD79686AB
 #### Version 1.5.6
 - version for ongoing fixes and additions
 - added support for GYE042A87  4.2" b/w 400x300